Wilkes-Barre in Luzerne County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2004 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Charity & Public Work • Civil Rights • Education • Industry & Commerce • Science & Medicine.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical year for this entry is 1884.

 Location.
 41° 14.691′ N, 75° 53.393′ W. Marker is in Wilkes-Barre, Pennsylvania, in Luzerne County.
-Marker is on South River Street near South Street, on the left.
+It is on South River Street near South Street, on the left.
 Touch for map.
 Marker is at or near this postal address: 202 South River St (Kirby Hall), Wilkes Barre PA 18702, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fort Durkee (a few steps from this marker); Lyman H. Howe (a few steps from this marker); George Catlin (a few steps from this marker); Chase Hall (within shouting distance of this marker); Kirby Hall (within shouting distance of this marker); Franz Kline (1910 - 1962) (within shouting distance of this marker); The Burns Alumni Tower and Carillon (within shouting distance of this marker); a different marker also named Chase Hall (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Fort Durkee (a few steps from this marker); Lyman H. Howe (a few steps from this marker); George Catlin (a few steps from this marker); Chase Hall (within shouting distance of this marker); Kirby Hall (within shouting distance of this marker); Franz Kline (1910 - 1962) (within shouting distance of this marker); The Burns Alumni Tower and Carillon (within shouting distance of this marker); a different marker also named Chase Hall (within shouting distance of this marker).
 Touch for a list and map of all markers in Wilkes-Barre.

 Also see . . .
 Fred Morgan Kirby - Behind the Marker.
 ExplorePAHistory.com (Submitted on July 20, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

 Credits.
-This page was last revised on December 8, 2019.
+This page was last revised on March 14, 2025.
 It was originally submitted on May 3, 2009, by Michael Beatty of Hanover Township, Pennsylvania.
-This page has been viewed 1,366 times since then and 8 times this year.
+This page has been viewed 1,876 times since then and 47 times this year.
 Photos: 1, 2. submitted on May 3, 2009, by Michael Beatty of Hanover Township, Pennsylvania. • Craig Swain was the editor who published this page.